lagoproject/DMP/DMP.md

 Any dataset or catalog will be referenced by its absolute IRI, composed by its provider PID, its internal path and its name.
 Note that a catalog corresponds to a directory and a dataset to a file in the repositories.

-In general, files (i.e datasets) generated by WCDs or base software will maintain their names when are stored in repositories, but naming catalogs will follow a different approach.
+In general, files (i.e datasets) generated by WCDs or base software will maintain their names when they are stored in repositories, but naming catalogs will follow a different approach.
 In order to be distinguishable, the catalog name will be based on adding meaningful parameters used by the software, splitted by the `_` character.

 | Data Type | Source | Catalog Name |
 |-----------|--------|------|